-Since top-quarks and $W$-bosons decay quickly relative to the timescale associated with the parton shower and fragmentation processes (i.e. $1/\Gamma_{t}$, $1/\Gamma_{W}\: <<\: 1/\lambda_{QCD}$) it is possible that the products from the {\it{different}} top-quark decays could interact with each other via color reconnections.
+Since top quarks and $W$ bosons decay quickly relative to the timescale associated with the parton shower and fragmentation processes (i.e. $1/\Gamma_{t}$, $1/\Gamma_{W}\: <<\: 1/\Lambda_{QCD}$) it is possible that the products from the {\it{different}} top-quark decays could interact with each other via color reconnections.
 By default, all Monte Carlo generators ignore such reconnections since they are non-existent or irrelevant for most processes.
 These color reconnection effects were first investigated at LEP2 (e.g.~\cite{LEP2CR}).
 Since Tevatron's \ppbar\ initial state carries the color charge, the situation and its modeling is significantly more complicated that at LEP, which used an $e^+ e^-$ initial state.
-Recently, Monte Carlo models providing an adequate description of Tevatron \ppbar\ minimum bias and underlying events and including color reconnection effects have become available.
+Recently, Monte Carlo models providing an adequate description of Tevatron data and including color reconnection effects have become available.
 The associated systematic uncertainty is evaluated by generating \ttbar\ samples with these various color reconnection models enabled and comparing to the nominal Monte Carlo sample.
 Difference are assigned as systematic uncertainties.

 The uncertainties associated with the electron and muon identification efficiencies, the relevant trigger efficiencies, the $b$-quark jet identification efficiencies, and the jet energy scale uncertainties are all evaluated in the manner described in the sub-section above.
 These uncertainties also affect some or all of the background processes.
-The resulting correlations are correctly accounted for in the analyses.

 The total uncertainty on the predicted \ttbar\ yields and resulting kinematic shapes is the quadrature sum of these various sources.
 Correlations with the background processes are included.